Aranyak: Matuknath Pnaare

 Matuknath Pnaare is a descendant of an educated Brahmin family, who used to teach in a tol or a small primary school in his village.
 Once the school closed down, he wandered in search of a job and landed in the office of Satyacharan one day.
 He thinks — if the manager favors him then there would be an opportunity of earning.
 There could be no arrangements made for him in the office as he knew nothing about the work, but he stayed there for a few days.
 Satyacharan also did not object in that, because may be he liked this simple, almost callous ever happy man somewhat.

 Jugalprasad

 Jugalprasad is one of the mystic characters of the novel.
 He is an ardent lover of Nature.
 He has a goal of beautifying the forest until his death.
-He had collected ornamental plants likes-Rangon, Baganbilash from Kalkata city to plant.
+He had collected ornamental plants likes-Rangon, Baganbilash from Kolkata city to plant.
 Also collect water-lilies to beautify the forest.